r-grandorder/tri-hermes/en/pages/prologue.md

 But, if you have your sights set further than that, this is the one I recommend.
 I believe it will aid us in fighting this adversary in the future.

 **P.A.
 System**
 ...Understood.
-Expanding Void-Reality Observation Device: Paper Moon.</span>
+Expanding Void-Reality Observation Device: Paper Moon.

 **P.A.
 System**
 Expanding Logic Formula on Shadow Border's external armor.
-Removing existence verification for Reality Space.</span>
+Removing existence verification for Reality Space.

 **P.A.
 System**
 Future prediction: hypothetically prove mirror world plane in twenty seconds.
-Relaxing space-time friction decompression for 0.6 seconds.</span>
+Relaxing space-time friction decompression for 0.6 seconds.

 **P.A.
 System**
 ...Emergency processes, all green.
 Looking good, Holmes!
-We're all set for our maiden voyage!</span>
+We're all set for our maiden voyage!

 **P.A.
 System**
-Now then, a little heads-up for those of you in the cockpit!</span>
+Now then, a little heads-up for those of you in the cockpit!

 **P.A.
 System**
 Your souls will almost leave your body for a moment, but don't worry, you'll be fine!
-It's just your average out-of-body experience!</span>
+It's just your average out-of-body experience!

 **P.A.
 System**
-But if you find yourself saying stuff like “I-I'm floating?” or “Is that my own body I'm looking at?”...</span>
+But if you find yourself saying stuff like “I-I'm floating?” or “Is that my own body I'm looking at?”...

 **P.A.
 System**
 ...just reach out, grab your body, and hold on for dear life!
-As long as you do that, you'll come out the other end alive!</span>
+As long as you do that, you'll come out the other end alive!

 **Goredolf:**
 How is any of that “fine”!?You've just said you're literally going to kill us!